-In terms of spatial characteristics, healthcare worker infection and patient infection in China spread mainly throughout Hubei as the center.
-Healthcare worker infection and patient infection in Hubei spread mainly throughout Wuhan and Huanggang as the center.
-Healthcare worker infection and patient infections in Wuhan spread mainly throughout Jianghan and Jiangan as the center.
-In addition, spatial distributions of healthcare worker infection and patient infection also differed from different perspectives.
-For example, on January 27, February 06, and February 16, 2020, the correlation coefficients, r, between healthcare worker infection and patient infection for China (outside Hubei) were 0.132, 0.135, and 0.252, respectively.
-The correlation coefficients, r, between healthcare worker infection and patient infection in Hubei (outside Wuhan) were 0.845, 0.816, and 0.859, respectively.
-Combined with the time of epidemic occurrence in different regions, the spatial difference between healthcare worker infection and patient infections in the early stage was less than that in the later stage, and the spatial difference in the early-onset region is less than that in the late-onset region between healthcare worker infection and patient infection.
-The results of this study offer significant guidelines for the epidemic containment departments to accurately formulate different epidemic containment policies for different social groups.
+In terms of spatial characteristics, healthcare worker and patient infections in China spread mainly through Hubei as the epicenter.
+Healthcare worker and patient infections in Hubei spread mainly through Wuhan and Huanggang as the epicenter.
+Healthcare worker infection and patient infections in Wuhan spread mainly through Jianghan and Jiangan as the epicenter.
+In addition, the spatial distributions of healthcare worker and patient infections also differed from different scales.
+For example, on January 27, February 06, and February 16, 2020, the correlation coefficients, r, between healthcare worker infection and patient infection for China (excluding Hubei) were 0.132, 0.135, and 0.252, respectively.
+Further, the correlation coefficients, r, between healthcare worker infection and patient infection in Hubei (excluding Wuhan) were 0.845, 0.816, and 0.859, respectively.
+Combined with the time of epidemic occurrence in different regions, the spatial difference between healthcare worker infection and patient infections in the early stage was less than that in the later stage, and the spatial difference in the early-onset region was less than that in the late-onset region between healthcare worker and patient infections.
+The results of this study offer significant guidance for epidemic containment departments to accurately formulate different epidemic containment policies for different social groups.
 Through spatial correlation, we can use the spatial distribution of healthcare worker infection to infer the spatial distribution of patient infection in the early stage of the epidemic.